p1xel8ted/GYK-QModManagerReloaded/README.md

 }
 ```
 Config files, preferred is **Config.ini** - if you need a semi-decent INI handler that doesnt need external libraries, Config.cs and ConfigReader.cs can be taken from any of my mods.

+# Mod Users

+Do not install mods from GitHub.
+Mods should be installed from NexusMods or another source with Harmony2 mods.

+Once the mod is downloaded: open the UI, click '+ Add Mod', navigate to the .zip, select it, and press 'Open' to import the mod.